Read on to learn all about student credit cards.

 Disadvantages

-The Aqua Advance credit card is ideal for students studying abroad at University.
-Study abroad at ease with no fees on international transactions.
+The Aqua Advance credit card is ideal for students studying abroad at University as there are no fees on international transactions.
 This card is also suitable for building your credit report as it accepts applications with a poor credit record.

 Aqua Advance Student Travel Credit Card